-Vindow element Description General Settings Data Source Name Type a unique name to identify the data source.
-Only letters, numbers, and the underscore character must be used in the data source name.
-If you use UTF-8 characters, make sure that the locale on the Impact Server where the data source is saved is set to the UTF-8 character encoding.
-Jser name Type a user name that allows you access to the database. 'assword Type a password that allows you access to the database.
+Window element Description Password Type a password that you use to access to the database.
 As you type, the characters are replaced with asterisks ().
-Maximum SQL Connection When you configure the maximum number of threads for the event processor service, for optimal performance the number of processing threads should be greater than, or equal to the size of the connection pool of the SQL data sources used in the policies being triggered.
-For information about viewing existing thread and connection pool information, see the information in the Administration Guide in the section Command-Line tools, Event Processor commands.
+Maximum SQL Connection For maximum performance set the size of the connection pool as greater than or equal to the maximum number of threads running in the event processor.
+For information about viewing existing thread and connection pool information, see the information in the Netcool/Impact Administration in the section Command-Line tools, Event Processor commands.
 See the Select PoolConfig from Service where Name='EventProcessor'; Important: In a clustered environment, the event processor configuration is not replicated between servers.
 You must run the Select PoolConfig from Service where Name='EventProcessor'; command on the primary and the secondary servers.
 Limiting the number of concurrent connections manages performance.
-Type the maximum number of connections allowed to the database at one time.
-That number has to be greater than or equal to the number of threads running in the Event Processor.
-See "Event processor service configuration window" on page 127.
+Type the maximum number of connections that are allowed to the database at one time.
+That number must be greater than or equal to the number of threads that are running in the Event Processor.
+See "Event processor service configuration window" on page 145.
 The default value is 5.
 Database Failure Policy Select the failover option.
-Available options are Fail over, Fail back, and Disable Backup.
-For more information about failover options, see "SQL database DSA failover modes" on page 33. rimary Source Host Name Type the host name.
-The default value is localhost.
-Port Select a port number.
-The default number is 5432.
-Type the name of the database to connect to.
+Available options are Fail over , Fail back , and Disable Backup .
+For more information about failover options, see "SQL database DSA failover modes" on page 33.